hyperledger/indy-hipe/text/ephemeral-challenge-protocol/README.md

 ## Motivation
 [motivation]: #motivation

 We have standardised upon a connection protocol that establishes persisted connections and allows disclosure of verifiable information along them.
-However there are several use cases where persisted connections are not warrented and hence we need an ephemeral approach, allowing for transient challenges to occur.
+However there are several use cases where persisted connections are not warranted and hence we need an ephemeral approach, allowing for transient challenges to occur.

 ## Use Case Description